"The Orizaba experience was unbelievable and RMI did everything right to make it a success."

 Hiking on La Malinche The cabins on La Malinche

 Day 3: We depart La Malinche and travel towards Ixtaccihuatl.
 We have some time to visit a local market in Amecameca and purchase any last minute items for our climb of Ixtaccihuatl.
-We then drive to the Altzimoni hut (12,000') where we take a short acclimatization hike and overnight in the Altzimoni hut.
+We then drive to the Altzomoni hut (12,000') where we take a short acclimatization hike and overnight in the Altzomoni hut.
 (B, D)

 The markets and reaching Ixta

-Day 4: We leave the Altzimoni hut and hike to our High Camp.
+Day 4: We leave the Altzomoni hut and hike to our High Camp.
 We set up camp, review our mountain skills and prepare for an early alpine start.
 (B, D)

 Climbing to High Camp on Ixta

 Day 5: Summit Day on Ixtaccihuatl!
 We depart High Camp for our summit attempt.
-Depending on conditions, we will climb either La Arista del Sol (The Ridge of the Sun) or the Ayoloco Glacier route.
+We will climb either the Knees Route to the Ridge of the Sun (La Arista del Sol).
 After enjoying the views and celebrating on the 17,340' summit, we descend to High Camp, pack up, and return to La Jolla.
 We transfer to the colonial city of Puebla and check into our hotel.
 (B)

 Climbing on the Summit Bid The Summit Ridge of Ixta